 Loose leafed, poorly formed heads is directly related to when the heads form.
 If the heads form in the appropriate weather, which is cool weather, the heads will be firm.
 If the heads form in weather that is too warm, the plant will produce loose leafed, poorly formed heads.

-Brussel Sprouts Care to Prevent Loose Leafed, Poorly Formed Heads
+Brussels Sprouts Care to Prevent Loose Leafed, Poorly Formed Heads

-Since this issue is related to warm weather, if possible try to plant your brussel sprouts earlier.
+Since this issue is related to warm weather, if possible try to plant your Brussels sprouts earlier.
 The use of a cold frame or hoop house can help in areas that are prone to late frosts.

 Making sure that the plant has plenty of nutrients can also help the plant fight producing loose leafed, poorly formed heads in warm weather.
-Work in fertilizer or manure into the soil you plan on planting your brussel sprouts in.
+Work in fertilizer or manure into the soil you plan on planting your Brussels sprouts in.
 You can also trim the top of the plant once it reaches 2-3 feet tall.
 This will help it redirect energy back into the heads.